mchaudhary22/I2GDS2024/PEP_g1/IRIS/README.md

 ## 2. Generate a phylogeny tree using IQTREE 2.3.6

+IQ-TREE is a highly efficient and versatile software for phylogenetic inference, designed to handle large-scale genomic data.
+It employs advanced algorithms to reconstruct evolutionary trees using maximum likelihood methods, offering both speed and accuracy.

 Create a subdirectory called ```iqtree``` in PEP_g1 and copy the aligned faa to that directory.

 ```